JEckfeldt/RegexTutorial/README.md

 A bracket expression enclosed in square brackets is a regular expression that matches a single character, or collating element.
 If the initial character is a circumflex ^, then this bracket expression is complemented.

-See Character Class to see some examples.

 ### Greedy and Lazy Match

 * 'Greedy' means matching the longest possible string.
     A Greedy quantifier tells the engine to match as many instances of its quantified token or subpattern as possible.
-This behavior is called greedy.

 * 'Lazy' means matching the shortest possible string.
     A lazy quantifier tells the engine to match as few of the quantified tokens as needed.
-As you'll see in the table below, a regular quantifier is made lazy by appending a ? question mark to it.

-See [link]"https://javascript.info/regexp-greedy-and-lazy for more detailed information.

 ### Boundaries